Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Radium Girls by Kate Moore
+1. The AI Revolution in Medicine: GPT4 and Beyon by Peter Lee
 2. Dead Space Martyr by B. K. Evenson

-### Current Book Completed Count as of 5/4/25
+### Current Book Completed Count as of 5/15/25

-Non-fiction - 6\
+Non-fiction - 7\
 Fiction - 6